P.O. Box 95

 Julie Palakovich Carr

-Officials are elected to two-year terms.
+Officials are elected to four-year terms.
 The next city election is November 2015.

 City Manager: Barbara B. Matthews